devforgekush/Alpha_Bot/RAILWAY_DEPLOYMENT.md

 - Python 3.11 is used for better compatibility
 - Using simplified requirements to avoid dependency conflicts
 - Fixed pytgcalls/tgcalls version conflicts
+- Optimized for Railway's build constraints and timeouts

 ## 🔧 Recent Fixes